 The lighthouse has its own captivating story to tell, for not only was it the country’s first permanent lighthouse, it was also home to its first and only female lighthouse keeper – Mrs Mary Jane Bennett.
 From 1852, Mary and her husband George operated a light from a window of their cottage at Pencarrow Head, even more isolated than it is today.
-Life was a real struggle for them and their family, as evident in the lonely grave of little Eliza just shy of the lighthouse.
+Life was a real struggle for them and their family, as you might imagine.

 George died in a boating accident in 1855, but a pregnant Mary was undeterred from her duty.
 It was under her watch that Pencarrow Lighthouse was first lit on New Year’s Day 1859, and she stayed on as lighthouse keeper until 1865 raising her six children alone.
 What is it about Pencarrow that made her stay?

 After nearly 8km of flat track, a short, sharp climb reveals this important landmark in all its glory – as elegant and romantic as a lighthouse should be.
 An octagonal, cast-iron tower nearly 12m high, it hasn’t actually shone since 1935 when it was replaced by an automated light further east.